Jimmy Barnes: 2020s

-In 2021, Barnes stated that he formed a rockabilly band with Slim Jim Phantom and Chris Cheney.
+Barnes' next album, Flesh and Blood, was released in July 2021, and debuted at No.1 on the ARIA chart.
+The album, written with brother-in-law Diesel and Cold Chisel bandmate Don Walker, included duets with Barnes' wife, Jane, and his children Jackie, Elly-May and Eliza Jane Barnes.

 In April 2022, Barnes announced the forthcoming release of Soul Deep 30, celebrating the 30th anniversary of Soul Deep, alongside a national tour.
+The album debuted at number one on the ARIA chart later that year.
 In November 2022, Barnes released his first Christmas album, Blue Christmas.
 It became his fifteenth number-one solo album.

-In March 2023, Barnes announced the formation of supergroup The Barnestormers, featuring Barnes, Chris Cheney, Slim Jim Phantom, Jools Holland and Kevin Shirley.
-A self-titled album was released on 26 May 2023.
+In March 2023, Barnes announced the formation of rockabilly supergroup The Barnestormers, featuring Barnes, Chris Cheney, Slim Jim Phantom, Jools Holland and Kevin Shirley.
+A self-titled album was released on 26 May 2023, and reached No.3 on the ARIA chart.